MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/package-support-framework.md

 ### Create the package layout folder

-If you have a .appx file already, you can unpack its contents into a layout folder that will serve as the staging area for your package.
+If you have a .msix (or .appx) file already, you can unpack its contents into a layout folder that will serve as the staging area for your package.
 You can do this from an **x64 Native Tools Command Prompt for VS 2017**, or manually with the SDK bin path in the executable search path.

 ```
-makeappx unpack /p PSFSamplePackage_1.0.60.0_AnyCPU_Debug.appx /d PackageContents
+makemsix unpack /p PSFSamplePackage_1.0.60.0_AnyCPU_Debug.msix /d PackageContents

 ```